Prosecco & Petals

 Wedding planning guide

-Long daytime hours and warm, sunny weather.
-Summer weddings allow couples to enjoy outdoor areas of their venue and enable guests to move more freely.
-As the wedding industry is catered around this peak season, all suppliers will be working, and there will be lots of choices.
-However, it is essential to book far in advance to get your favourite suppliers
+Long daytime hours and warm, sunny weather make the majority of couples still opt for this traditional wedding season.
+As the wedding industry is designed around this peak season, all suppliers will be working, shops are full of wedding items and there is an abundance of choice for every aspect of your day.
+However, it is essential to book far in advance to get your favourite suppliers.

 Summer weddings require diligent, forward-planning due to the competition for guests, venues and suppliers: This can create a lot of extra stress and spending unless you are willing to plan far in advance.
 Due to the popularity of this season, it is also common for there to be multiple weddings and more pressure to have the ‘standout’ wedding of the season.

 The weather often gets better when the kids go back to school.
 Autumnal colours can also add extra romance to pictures, and this is the perfect season to include fireworks, sparklers and warming drinks.
 Prices in September are still relatively high but do tend to drop in October.
 There are often last-minute deals in this season for late planners too.
 For couples looking to take an exotic honeymoon, this is often the best time to travel.